jisanders1/Projects/Programming Languages (CS 403)/README.md

 csc.exe GenerateAst.cs
 GenerateAst.exe ../Lox
 ```
 This will generate a script that allows the languge to be properly converted into a syntax tree.
-Afterwards, you should comment out the Main methods in both [AstPrinter.cs] (https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Jlox/Lox%20Interpreter/Lox/AstPrinter.cs) and [GenerateAst.cs] (https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Jlox/Lox%20Interpreter/Tool/GenerateAst.cs) in order to properly run the file.
+Afterwards, you should comment out the Main methods in both [AstPrinter.cs](https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Jlox/Lox%20Interpreter/Lox/AstPrinter.cs) and [GenerateAst.cs](https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Jlox/Lox%20Interpreter/Tool/GenerateAst.cs) in order to properly run the file.
 I'm aware that this solution isn't the most eloquent but I'm not having much luck with typical compiling and running.
 Next, navigate to Jlox/Lox Interpreter and use the following commands to start the interpreter:
 ```
 dotnet run
 ```